IBMCloudBrazil/ibmcloudbrazil.github.io/_content/handson/server.md

 ---
-title: Creating an virtual server to run ICP-CE
+title: Creating an virtual server to ICP
 weight: 1
 ---